Getting your garden ready for Spring was brought to you by Scotts Miracle-Gro. All opinions are 100% mine.

 It’s Spring Time again!
 Seriously, where does all this time go when it’s flying by so crazy-fast?
 Anyway, Spring signifies a time of renewal and a time of rebirth.
 The trees are budding out, and, in my area at least, the Dogwoods and Magnolia trees are in full bloom.
 I’m planning my vegetable garden.
 Life is good.
 Are you getting your garden ready for spring yet?

-Supplies for Getting Your Garden Ready for Spring
+Supplies to Get Your Garden Ready for Spring

 The tools you want depends on your project.
 Most everyone needs a set of hand tools like a spade, a trowel, a cultivator, and a weeder.
 If you’re gardening in a larger area, you’ll probably want a rake, a shovel, and possibly a hoe.
 When you’re getting your garden ready for spring, you might consider having a vegetable garden plot tilled.